 The variety of materials accessible is one of FDM’s primary features.
 Commodity thermoplastics such as PLA and ABS to engineering materials such as PA, TPU, and PETG.
-For prototyping, during embodiment stages of the new product design, there are high-performance thermoplastics such as PEEK and PEI.
+For prototyping, there are high-performance thermoplastics such as PEEK and PEI during the embodiment stages of the new product design.

 - Pros – Offers good strength, good temperature resistance